 Compare these experiences to the SNHU homepage

-Your ad traffic shouldn’t be sent to a homepage because it likely doesn’t deliver a unique, personalized post-click experience to a segmented audience.
+Your ad traffic shouldn’t be sent to a homepage because it likely doesn’t deliver a unique, personalized post-click landing page to a segmented audience.
 Typically, homepages are designed as browsing experiences, providing an overview of everything a company offers.

 Look at the SNHU homepage, for example: